KansasCityWomeninTechnology/cocktails-worksheets/docs/react/04-fact-generator/README.md

     }, [currentFact]);
 ```

-Now go click the button and look at the console to see if anything happens.
+Now go click the button and look at the console (right-click on the page and select _Inspect_, then click on the _Console_ tab) to see if anything happens.
 You should see one of your random facts logged each time you click the button.
 Note that since this is random, and there are only 5 facts to choose from, it _may_ appear as though nothing is changing when you click the button.

+Because we are not forcing the _generateRandomFact_ function to NOT generate the same fact twice in a row, it may generate the same fact more than once in succession.
+If this happens, the _currectFact_ does not change and therefore, the _useEffect_ does not run.

+Also, you’ll see the _useEffect_ log twice on initial render because React Strict Mode double-invokes effects in development to help catch bugs.
+It’s intentional and you don't need to worry about it!

 This is expected behavior!
 Just keep clicking!